 Originally from Georgia where Dr Peter Hanelt had retained stock.
 A soft neck type which stores better and the standard by which all Garlic should be judged.
-Delivered from: November to February
+GARLIC AVAILABLE TO UK CUSTOMERS ONLY AND DELIVERED IN NOVEMBER-JANUARY

 Originally from Georgia where Dr Peter Hanelt had retained stock.
 A soft neck type which stores better and the standard by which all Garlic should be judged.